jakub/paypal-access-demo/README.md

-# paypal-identity-demo
+# paypal-access-demo

-A simple demo application that uses the JanRain PHP OpenID library to authenticate against PayPal's Identity service.
+A simple demo application that uses the JanRain PHP OpenID library to authenticate against PayPal's Access service.

+*Note: this demo currently demonstrates the user experience for the OpenID login functionality.
+The rest will probably come as and when it's released.*

 ## Installation